Technical

 History

 1952?: Homeward from Icelandic grounds (Sk.
 Jim McKernan) sighted coaster STRAIDE (326grt/1917) off Crammag Head, Rinns of Galloway, disabled with boiler trouble.
-Took in tow and delivered to Larne.
+Connected and delivered to Larne.

 5.1954: Sold to Lord Line Ltd, Hull (Thomas W. Boyd, manager).